 The next year at the AAPA annual meeting two of those same PAs (myself and David Terp) expressed again our desire for some sort of group of liked-minded PAs.
 We also discussed the subject of our mutual faith in the Lord Jesus Christ.
 The conversation quickly focused on how to combine both passions into one venture.
 We both knew that the AAPA HOD had created a category within the academy for the organization of special interest groups and caucuses.
 We decided to request space at the next annual AAPA meeting, publicize our purpose and see if there was any interest in moving forward as a special interest group.

 In 1982, during the AAPA conference held in Washington, DC, a group of about 20 PAs came to that first meeting.
 The group enthusiastically endorsed the idea of submitting an application for special interest group status in the AAPA.
 The name determined was the Fellowship of Christian PAs and the mission and vision statements were written and approved by the group before we left the national meeting.
 During the subsequent year, a newsletter was published and circulated to a growing number of interested PAs and the plans for formal meetings at AAPA annual meetings began.
 Initially, we began with Prayer and Praise Fellowship meetings from 7:00-8:30 every morning of the conference.
 Speakers from outside the group were sought from ministries and churches in the city where the convention was held.
 We also set aside one meeting during the week to encourage PAs in the FCPA who were in full-time missions to tell their stories.
-During the last morning of the annual meeting, a business meeting was held with a report from the FCPA BOD and elections and goal setting for the next year.
+During the last morning of the annual meeting, a business meeting was held with a report from the FCPA Board of Directors and elections and goal setting for the next year.
 These early morning prayer and praise meetings continue to be held at each annual AAPA conference.

 Several years later we embarked on some new endeavors.
 We requested hotel convention space for evening meetings that had a featured speaker in an attempt to increase interest for PA s in attendance.
 They grew the FCPA mailing list (up to 600+) and subsequent meeting attendance (100+) but required a significant amount of pre-meeting planning and additional volunteer hands to host and undertake the event during the conference.